 Make no mistake this game is incredibly ambitious and could easily have become lost in its own ambition and at first glances sheer complexity.
 Quite amazingly the developers have pretty much aced the control system, making the control of tanks and aircraft very easy to pick up.
 It’s quite reminiscent of the GTA series in this single regard, as taking charge of weapons and vehicles is very intuitive.
 Most players will be performing barrel rolls during spectacular aerial dogfights within no time at all!

 Gameplay & Performance

 As may be expected the graphics are incredibly well rendered and Battlefield 1 is certainly one of the most visually striking games of recent times.
-While playing a careful nod to the historical providence upon which the game is based, there’s a decidedly steampunk theme to much of the game which the design team have clearly enjoyed incorporating into the game.
-The game plays perfectly smoothy on Xbox One and PS4, yet really requires a high performance PC to make best of the glorious visuals.
-PC gamer’s who have high quality monitors and powerful rigs will be treated with a fantastic experience.
+While playing a careful nod to the historical providence upon which the game is based, there’s a decided steampunk theme to much of the game which the design team has clearly enjoyed incorporating into the game.
+The game plays perfectly smoothly on Xbox One and PS4, yet really requires a high-performance PC to make best of the glorious visuals.
+PC gamer’s who have high-quality monitors and powerful rigs will be treated with a fantastic experience.